 Welcome to The ALISON D. GILBERT Website & Blog

-This website is a guide to entrepreneurship based on transforming a passion into a profession:
+This website is a guide to entrepreneurship based on transforming a passion into a profession by:

-• provides a ‘roadmap’ to use to direct one’s passion
+• providing a ‘roadmap’ to follow one’s passion

-• illustrates the process of flow from passion to profession
+• illustrating the flow from a passion to a profession

-• helps aspiring entrepreneurs to discover a ‘purpose in life’
+• assisting aspiring entrepreneurs to discover a ‘purpose in life’

-The blog is a collection of stories based on my investigative research and reporting to:
+The blog is a collection of stories based on my investigative research and writing to:

 • stimulate ideas by sharing my passions, interests and concerns

 • respond to comments and explore these thoughts

 THE PROCESS is the journey one takes to realize a professional entity from a passion, in other words to discover one’s purpose.
 The diagram below identifies PURPOSE in ‘red’ as the fulfillment or intersection of the PROCESS of the four intersections, PASSION, MISSION, VOCATION, PROFESSION.